Clarence River

 Yes you are!

 Ulmarra is located on the eastern side of the Clarence River down stream from Grafton.
-Ulmarra has a levee facing the Clarence River, but the eastern and southern portions of the town are not protected from smaller tributaries and localized flooding.
+Ulmarra has a levee facing the Clarence River, but the eastern and southern portions of the town are not protected from smaller tributaries and localised flooding.
 Inundation from Swan Creek may occur in major floods and some residents may need to evacuate.

 Properties in rural areas between Ulmarra and Tucabia may become isolated during minor floods so it is important that residents plan ahead.
 During major floods, most local roads may close.
 Affected residents need to evacuate well before a major flood level is reached.